loolabs/waterpark/server/ARCHITECTURE.md

 ### `modules/users/mappers`

 This directory has no direct reference in the architecture diagram and is more of an _implementation_ detail of DDD itself.
-This code is our translation layer that can translate the representation of objects between different layers.
-Domain, persistence, and DTO (data transfer objects).
+This code is our translation layer that can translate the representation of objects between different layers: domain, persistence, and DTO (data transfer objects).